 The books in this series all reflect a Christian worldview, including a young-earth view of creation.
 Contrasts are made between evolution and creationist views when pertinent to the topic, especially in the texts related to life science and earth science.

 Hands-on experiments and activities that are built into every lesson are worthwhile and relate well to the topics.
-The activities and experiments include step-by-step instructions and are designed to teach scientific method as children observe, record information, discuss, and form conclusions.
-Lists of supplies needed for each lesson are in the teacher supplement for each text.
+The activities and experiments include step-by-step instructions and are designed to teach the scientific method as children observe, record information, discuss, and form conclusions.
+Lists of supplies needed for each lesson are in the teacher's guides.
 Supplies are generally not too difficult to obtain, although it does vary from book to book.
-The World of Plants requires things like yellow gelatin, bean seeds, flower bulbs, corn meal, dried moss, and bread slices—fairly easy items to find.
-Heat and Energy is a little more challenging, requiring items like copper wire, iron filings, steel BBs, a compass, and a magnifying glass.
-Even the chemistry books mostly use easily available items like ammonia and rubbing alcohol.
-Rarely, the supply list also mentions a reference book that you will need—such as a tree field guide to be used with The World of Plants.
+For The World of Plants, you will need things like yellow gelatin, bean seeds, flower bulbs, corn meal, dried moss, and bread slices—fairly easy items to find.
+The Heat and Energy textbook is a little more challenging, requiring items like copper wire, iron filings, steel BBs, a compass, and a magnifying glass.
+Even Chemistry and Ecology uses easily available items like ammonia and rubbing alcohol, for the most part.
+Rarely, the supply list includes a reference book that you will need—such as a tree field guide to be used with The World of Plants.

 Activities are followed by a “What did we learn?” section.
 These are just a few key questions for the teacher to ask to ensure that students understand the main points of the lesson.
-Suggested answers are provided in the teacher supplement.
+Suggested answers are provided in the teacher's guide.

 Interesting biographical sketches of scientists and inventors plus articles on special topics such as chemotherapy, artificial islands, and rattlesnakes appear sporadically throughout each textbook.

-At the end of each book is a unit final project.
-These projects often encompass many topics covered within various lessons, so you should check out the unit project when beginning the course and consider having your child start work on the project early in the school year.
+At the end of each of the three textbooks is a unit final project.
+These projects often encompass many topics covered within various lessons, so you should check out the unit project when beginning each section of the course and consider having your child start work on the project early rather than wait till the last week or two.
 They can then work on the project whenever it seems appropriate.

 Textbooks are printed in full-color with numerous, high-quality illustrations and excellent graphics.
 The icons and colored boxes highlight different portions of the lesson, making it easy to spot sections to be used with different grade levels.